luispri2001/yolo_sheep_follower/README.md

-# TIGRE - Sheep Following System
+# Sheep Following System

 This repository contains two ROS2 nodes for following sheep using YOLO object detection.
 The system provides two different approaches: high-level navigation using Nav2 and low-level velocity control.

 ## Overview

-The TIGRE (Tracking Intelligent Grazing Robot Environment) system implements autonomous sheep following capabilities for robotic applications in agricultural and research environments.
+This system implements autonomous sheep following capabilities for robotic applications in agricultural and research environments.
 It uses YOLO-based 3D object detection to identify and track specific sheep by ID or any sheep in the field.

 ## Components